 Cochrane’s Editor in Chief, Karla Soares-Weiser, considered the range of concerns expressed about this review and concluded the review needs a patient-focused, contemporary perspective on exercise therapy for myalgic encephalomyelitis/chronic fatigue syndrome (ME/CFS).
 The current review approaches the issue with a research question and a set of methods from the early 2000s, reflecting evidence from studies that applied definitions of ME/CFS from the 1990s.
 In addition, the results of any relevant studies available after May 2014 are not included.

 The complete updating process for the review is expected to be complete early in 2022.
-There will be monthly reports on progress from June 2021.
-The first progress report, from May 2021, is here.
+We will be reporting on progress monthly.

 Why was the Cochrane review amended in October 2019?

 The amendment aimed to address some of the concerns raised about the review in the short term, pending the lengthier process of a complete update.

 The changes to the review related to the limited applicability of the evidence given the definitions of ME/CFS in the studies, long-term effects on fatigue, and limited assessment of potential harms.

 Is the review update being done by the authors and editorial review group of the current review?